 \section{Related Work}

 Various methods have been proposed to defend against adversarial examples.
-One line of research is to derive a meaningful optimization objective and optimize the model by adversarial training~\cite{DBLP:journals/corr/SzegedyZSBEGF13,madry2017towards,goodfellow2014,huang2015learning}.
+One line of research is to derive a meaningful optimization objective and optimize the model by adversarial training~\citep{szegedy2013intriguing,goodfellow2014,huang2015learning,madry2017towards,buckman2018thermometer,mao2019metric}.
 The high-level idea of these works is that if we can predict the potential attack to the model during optimization, then we can give the attacked sample a correct signal and use it during training.
-Another line of research is to take an adjustment to the input image before letting it go through the deep neural network~\cite{liao2017defense,song2017pixeldefend,samangouei2018defense,sun2018adversarial,Xie_2019_CVPR}.
+Another line of research is to take an adjustment to the input image before letting it go through the deep neural network~\citep{liao2017defense,song2017pixeldefend,samangouei2018defense,sun2018adversarial,Xie_2019_CVPR,yuan2020ensemble}.
 The basic intuition behind this is that if we can clean the adversarial attack to a certain extent, then such attacks can be defended.
 Although these methods achieve some success, a major difficulty is that it needs a large extra cost to collect adversarial examples and hard to apply on large-scale datasets.

-Several studies~\cite{geirhos2017comparing,geirhos2018imagenet,baker2018deep} show that the prediction of CNNs is mainly from the texture of objects but not the shape.
-Also, \cite{liu2018analyzing} found that adversarial examples usually perturb a patch of the original image so that the perturbed patch looks like the texture of incorrect classes.
-For example, the adversarial example of the panda image is misclassified as a monkey because a patch of the panda skin is perturbed adversarially so that it alone looks like the face of a monkey (see Figure 11 in \cite{liu2018analyzing}).
+Several studies~\citep{geirhos2017comparing,geirhos2018imagenet,baker2018deep,brendel2019approximating} show that the prediction of CNNs is mainly from the texture of objects but not the shape.
+Also, \cite{cao2020analyzing,das2020bluff} found that adversarial examples usually perturb a patch of the original image to contain the textural feature of incorrect classes.
+For example, the adversarial example of the panda image is misclassified as a monkey because a patch of the panda skin is perturbed adversarially so that it alone looks like the face of a monkey (see Figure 11 in \citep{cao2020analyzing}).
 All previous works above suggest that the CNN learns textural information more than shape and the adversarial attack might come from textural-level perturbations.
-This is also correlated with robust features~\cite{tsipras2018robustness,ilyas2019adversarial,hosseini2019dropping,yang2019me} which has attracted more interest recently.
+This is also correlated with robust features~\citep{tsipras2018robustness,ilyas2019adversarial,hosseini2019dropping,yang2019me} which has attracted more interest recently.
 Pixels which encode textural information contain high redundancy and may be easily deteriorated to the distribution of incorrect classes.
-However, shape information is more compact and might be a more robust feature.
+However, shape information is more compact and thus may serve as a more robust feature for predicting.